objy-org/objy/README.md

 In OBJY, building software is done by modelling dynamic objects, that have a behaviour.
 Tell your objects what to do and they'll do the rest.

-Objects consist of
+Objects consist of dynamic attributes and rule based-behaviours

-- dynamic attributes
-- actions
-- rule-based behaviour

 ### Adapters